apfistler/cinnamon/README.md

 # Cinnamon Static Web Site Generator

 Cinnamon is a simple static web site generator that started as a basic script designed to replace strings in a page with data from various sources.
 Over time, the script has evolved to meet specific needs and has grown into a snippet of Python code.
+This is the script I used to maintain my website at https://www.afistler.us.to

 ## Usage